-This is what I needed to do.
-I needed to bring my own photographer.
+I should have brought my own photographer.
+Too bad I don’t have one!
 Lots of people were getting their shot in this prime location.
 I thought about asking someone to take mine but I chickened out.
 Who wants to take a picture using someone’s grubby phone during a pandemic anyway?

-That’s all from Dumbo.
+That’s all from Dumbo, folks.
 I highly suggest coming here for anyone visiting New York City.
 Go to Brooklyn Bridge Park and get the best views of the Manhattan skyline.
 Plenty of nearby restaurants including the famous Grimaldi’s Pizzeria.

 Also, the cutest carousel you’ll ever see, Jane’s Carousel, is located here.
 You get the sweetest carousel with the most beautiful views.